+The Web Sketchpad model below (and here) shows the function f(θ) = 1 – cos 2θ in both Cartesian and polar form.
 For each graph, the independent variable appears as a red bar that corresponds to a particular value of x (for Cartesian) or θ (for polar).
 The red bar has tick marks that show possible values of the dependent variable (y for Cartesian and r for polar), and a green bow-tie that shows the actual value of the dependent variable for this value of the independent variable.

-Remarkably, the two red bars (and their green bow-ties) are identical except that the Cartesian one has been translated from θ = 0 to θ = π/4, and the polar one has been rotated from θ = 0 to θ = π/4.
+The two red bars (and their green bow-ties) are identical except that the Cartesian one has been translated from θ = 0 to θ = π/4, and the polar one has been rotated from θ = 0 to θ = π/4.

 There are many insights and discoveries students can make by dragging the independent variable and observing the graph.
-For instance, the seemingly counter-intuitive comparison between r = 4 cos 2θ on the left and r = 4 cos 3θ on the right becomes much clearer when students have the ability to control the value of θ by dragging.
-(Try it yourself first before reading the note at the end of the post.)
+For instance, the seemingly counter-intuitive comparison between r = 4 cos 2θ and r = 4 cos 3θ below becomes much clearer when students have the ability to control the value of θ by dragging.
+Other wonderful questions and realizations can come about by experimenting with a variety of functions.

 The information being offered are very useful to us university students.
 Thank you.